typpo/my-site/posts/prompt-engineering-framework.md

 A simple rubric helps streamline the evaluation process and minimize subjectivity.
 Focus on the most important criteria for your application and establish clear guidelines for each metric.

-Prefer to use programmatic tests, then LLM tests, then human raters.
+Prefer to use programmatic tests, then semantic tests, LLM tests, and lastly human raters.

 ### Fine-tune